Generalized Mahler measures of Laurent polynomials: Introduction

-Due to the technical difficulties involving the study of the integration path in the definition of Mahler measure, it is challenging to evaluate $\m_{a, b}(Q_r)$ explicitly for all $a, b >0.$ In this regard, Theorems \ref{mainthm} and \ref{constant} have a common feature: \textit{the polynomial in consideration does not vanish on the integration torus}.
+Due to the technical difficulties involving the study of the integration path in the definition of Mahler measure, it is challenging to evaluate $\m_{\mathfrak{a}}(P_k)$ explicitly for all $\mathfrak{a} \in \left(\R_{>0}\right)^n.$ In this regard, Theorems \ref{nvarthm} and \ref{nvarconstant} have a common feature: \textit{the Laurent polynomial in consideration does not vanish on the integration torus}.
+Since the method of proof is the same for Theorem \ref{nvarthm} (resp.
+Theorem \ref{nvarconstant}) and Theorem \ref{mainthm} (resp.
+Theorem \ref{constant}), we provide proofs of Theorems \ref{mainthm} and \ref{constant} in later sections, and outline follow-up arguments generalizing our method to derive Theorems \ref{nvarthm} and \ref{nvarconstant}.

 The next result considers a particular polynomial from our initial family of polynomials, namely It removes the constraint of being non-zero on the integration torus, and evaluates the generalized Mahler measure of $Q_4(x, y)$ for all $a, b > 0.$